-Another point worth to note is, as we have mentioned already, it is usually believed that a large detectable amount of non-Gaussianity is to be expected when the \emph{initial state} of the quantum field is not the preferred \emph{Bunch-Davies vacuum} state.
-Nevertheless, in the collapse proposal we are considering, the quantum state of the field after the collapse is $|\Theta \r \neq |0 \ket$ (the analysis of a particular characterization of the post-colapse state has been done in \cite{multiples}).
-Therefore, the curvature perturbation responsible for the temperature anisotropies in the CMB, is due to the expectation values $\bra \hat{y}_{\nk} \ket_\Theta$ and $\bra \hat{\pi}_{\nk} \ket_\Theta$ which in principle could generate detectable non-Gaussianities, as these quantities are never considered in the standard accounts.
-Of course, a further exploration of these ideas would be required for a serious assessment of their value.
+Another point worth revisiting is that it is usually believed that a large detectable amount of non-Gaussianity can be expected when the \emph{initial state} of the quantum field is not the preferred \emph{Bunch-Davies vacuum} state.
+Nevertheless, in the collapse proposal, the quantum state of the field {\it after} the collapse is $|\Theta \r \neq |0 \ket$ (the analysis of a particular characterization of the post-collapse state has been done in Ref. \cite{11}).
+Therefore, the curvature perturbation responsible for the temperature anisotropies in the CMB is due to the expectation values $\bra \hat{y}_{\nk} \ket_\Theta$ and $\bra \hat{\pi}_{\nk} \ket_\Theta$, which, in principle, could generate detectable non-Gaussianities.
+These quantities are never considered in the standard accounts, and it is clear that a further exploration of these ideas would be required for a serious assessment of their value.

-The other delicate issue related to the statistical aspects of the traditional approach is encoded in the ergodicity assumption which we will discuss in the following.
-For instance, as we already saw in section \ref{stand}, the CMB bispectrum was defined as the 3-point correlator of the $\alpha_{lm}$ through $B_{m_1 m_2 m_3}^{l_1 l_2 l_3} \equiv \overline{\alpha_{l_1 m_1} \alpha_{l_2 m_2} \alpha_{l_3 m_3}}$.
-The standard picture forces one to deal with the issue that the RHS represents an average over an ensemble of Universes, while we have but one realization $\{ \alpha_{l_1 m_1}, \alpha_{l_2 m_2}, \ldots, \alpha_{l_n m_n} \}$.
-To overcome this issue, the standard approach relies on an ergodicity assumption, and which identifies the average value of a process characteristic measured over time to be the same as the average value measured over the ensemble.
+The other delicate issue related to the statistical aspects of the traditional approach is related to the ergodicity assumption.
+As we already saw in Sec. \ref{stand2}, the CMB bispectrum was defined as the three-point correlator of the $\alpha_{lm}$ through $B_{m_1 m_2 m_3}^{l_1 l_2 l_3} \equiv \overline{\alpha_{l_1 m_1} \alpha_{l_2 m_2} \alpha_{l_3 m_3}}$.
+The standard picture forces us to deal with the issue that the rhs represents an average over an ensemble of Universes, while we have but one realization $\{ \alpha_{l_1 m_1}, \alpha_{l_2 m_2}, \ldots, \alpha_{l_n m_n} \}$.
+To overcome this issue, the standard approach relies on an ergodicity assumption, which identifies the average value of a certain quantity in a process measured over time with the average value measured over the ensemble.

-There are various issues that lead one to be concerned about this assumption and the application to the situation at hand: The first thing we must be aware is that ergodicity is a property of systems in equilibrium and it is rather unclear why this should be valid regarding the conditions associated with the inflationary regime.
+There are various issues that lead one to be concerned about this assumption and the application to the situation at hand.
+The first thing we must be aware of is that ergodicity is a property of systems in equilibrium, and it is rather unclear why this should be valid regarding the conditions associated with the inflationary regime.